 Fight Tooth Infections and Toothache with Thyme

-Edited by Ermin, Eng, Lynn, Anonymous and 2 others
+Edited by Ermin, Eng, Lynn, Alma and 2 others

 Thyme is an aromatic bush with small leaves and is mostly used for cooking.
 In addition, it can also be used as herbal medication for treating tooth infections and toothaches.
-It functions as an antiseptic, which can eliminate and reduce toothaches and bacteria buildups in the mouth.
-Thyme is mainly used as antibacterial agents, because of its active constituents that could reduce unwanted bacteria in the body, including the mouth.
-Over the years, people have been using herbal medications in treating minor ailments and diseases, and it has proven to be more effective than modern medications in some ways.
-So, if ever you experience toothaches, or feel like you have an infection in your mouth, you may want to try thyme for treating it.
+It functions as an antiseptic, which can eliminate and reduce toothaches and the build-up of bacteria in the mouth.
+Thyme is mainly used as antibacterial agent because of its active constituents that reduce unwanted bacteria in the body, including the mouth.
+Since antiquity, and even today, people have been using herbal medications in treating minor ailments and diseases, and they have often proven to be more effective than modern medications in some ways.
+So, if you experience toothaches, or feel like you have an infection in your mouth, you may want to try thyme to treat it.

 Many people use dried thyme as herbal tea.